Subscribe to the Active Atoms Newsletter for tips to reduce inflammation and discover why we are the best turmeric!

 How much turmeric extract should you take per day?

-But if you are looking to gain the most out of curcumin’s anti-inflammatory, antioxidant, digestive and weight loss promoting benefits, you’ll want to supplement with a high-potency turmeric extract supplement that is more bioavailable than the traditional Indian spice.
+The general recommendation for Turmeric Extract consumption is between 500-2000 mg per day.
+But if you are looking to gain the most out of curcumin’s anti-inflammatory, antioxidant, digestive, and weight loss promoting benefits, you’ll want to supplement with a high-potency turmeric extract supplement like Active Atoms.
+Why?

-You can learn more about the optimal dosage of turmeric by reading this article:
+If you want to learn more about the optimal dosage of turmeric, check out this article:

-Before considering adding a turmeric extract supplement to your daily regimen, it’s always best to consult your doctor or practitioner to figure out the best way to incorporate these as part of your existing healing routine.
+Before considering adding a turmeric extract supplement to your daily regimen, it’s always best to consult your doctor or practitioner (like an endocrinologist) to figure out the best way to incorporate these as part of your existing healing routine.
 Nothing in this article is intended as medical advice or diagnosis.

 Nicole Cieslak is a functional nutritional therapy practitioner and certified personal trainer located in Denver, Colorado specializing in gut health, hormone balance and performance nutrition.
 Every day she strives to help people overcome chronic health issues by getting to the root cause.
 She helps clients take back control of their health through personalized food, lifestyle and supplementation adjustments.
 Learn more about her nutritional therapy services at thefitfoodist.com and follow her on Instagram at @fitfoodist_foundations for free health, fitness and beauty advice.